rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals.md

 directly, even during HTML generation.
-This [didn't used to be the case], and a lot of rustdoc's architecture was designed around not doing that, but a `TyCtxt` is now passed to `formats::renderer::run_format`, which is used to run generation for both HTML and the (unstable as of March 2023) JSON format.
+This [didn't used to be the case], and a lot of rustdoc's architecture was designed around not doing that, but a `TyCtxt` is now passed to `formats::renderer::run_format`, which is used to run generation for both HTML and the
+(unstable as of <!-- date-check --> March 2023) JSON format.

 [didn't used to be the case]: https://github.com/rust-lang/rust/pull/80090